-(Zumba Instructor 2015, Hilal Dance Diploma 2010, Certificate in Dance Teaching, QUT 2005)
+(Hilal Dance Diploma 2010, Certificate in Dance Teaching, QUT 2005, WWVP)

-Prior to training in Hilal Dance, Rachael choreographed and directed middle eastern dance productions at Tilley’s, the School of Art and the Canberra Courtyard Theatre as well as participating in performances for the theatrical productions A Midsummer Night’s Dream (the National Shakespeare Festival), the Wandering Nightingale by Jamshid Malekpour (Multicultural Festival), and Splinters production of Faust.
+Prior to training in Hilal Dance, Rachael choreographed and directed full length middle eastern dance productions at Tilley’s, the School of Art and the Canberra Courtyard Theatre and participated in performances for theatrical productions A Midsummer Night’s Dream (the National Shakespeare Festival), the Wandering Nightingale by Jamshid Malekpour (Multicultural Festival), and Splinters production of Faust.

 Rachael has also frequently choreographed for and performed at the Multicultural Festival, Floriade, the National Folk Festival, media launches for Ausdance and the opening of the Canberra Museum and Gallery.
 Rachael was invited by the Egyptian Embassy to develop works and perform with Egyptian troupe El Tannoura.

 Rachael believes in dance being a lifelong practice and continues to expand and consolidate her knowledge of body integration and training through regular workshops online and in person in Australia and abroad.